 4. Throw your hands in the air at ANCOL DREAMLAND (TAMAN IMPIAN JAYA ANCOL) theme park

-5. Capture the spirit of Batavia, and admire Javanese history in JAKARTA OLD TOWN (Kota Tua)
+5. Capture the spirit of Batavia, & admire Javanese history in JAKARTA OLD TOWN (Kota Tua)

-In a city of more than 28 million people, it’s hard to imagine that this bustling capital was first established in an area just a little larger than one square kilometer.
+As widespread as modern Jakarta is it’s hard to imagine that this bustling capital was established in an area just a little larger than one square kilometer.
 Back in the 16th century, though, the area was called Batavia, and it’s where Dutch colonists first established their center of commerce when they arrived in the region.
 Today the district is known as Kota Tua, or Jakarta Old Town, and it is teeming with reminders of its humble beginnings.
 Admire Dutch colonial architecture preserved in the homes and buildings that still line the streets, and for a more intimate look into the past, pop into one of the specialty museums scattered around the area.
-Favorites of locals and tourists include the Jakarta Maritime Museum, Jakarta History Museum and the Wayang Museum, which features a large-scale exhibit of Javanese puppetry, dolls, sculptures and paintings.
+Favorites of locals and tourists include Maritime Museum (Jakarta Bahari Museum), Jakarta History Museum and Wayang Museum, which features a large-scale exhibit of Javanese puppetry, dolls, sculptures and paintings.

 Check In to Feodora Hotel Mangga Besar, Step Out to Jakarta Old Town (Kota Tua)